David Neilsen’s In-Person School Visits

 (Small or Large Groups) All stories start with two very simple words–What If?
 This interactive presentation guides students through the basic elements of story creation, and challenges them to discover a multitude of story ideas from a single image.
-I end the presentation with an example of how my storytelling informs my writing and vice versa by performing a story from my creepy repertoire. *equipment required
+Students then gather in groups and are tasked with creating a the outline of a story of their own from different odd, whimsical images. *equipment required

 Writing the Scary Stuff